 DMARC adoption drives down Cyber Monday phishing

 While it’s important for consumers to keep up-to-date on how to avoid falling victim to phishing scams this Cyber Monday, it’s just as vital that businesses are protecting them from these in the first place.
-By implementing the foundational email security measures such as DMARC, businesses not only safeguard their customers and supply chains, but also their business infrastructure, and reputation.
+By implementing foundational email security measures such as DMARC, businesses not only safeguard their customers and supply chains, but also their business infrastructure, and reputation.